Contemporary-Physicslab/TN2985/book/chapters/Experiment_2_K40.md

 Poisson probability distribution for $\mu=3$, plotted together with the histogram to which the distribution has been fitted.
 The probability distribution is asymmetric.
 The curve has been plotted as a continuous curve, but in reality the distribution only holds for integer values of k.
 ```

-Although Eq. {eq}`Pmu` gives a relatively simple function, it is difficult to remember how $\mu$ and *k* are placed in the expression (Advice: keep on paying attention to this!).
+Although Eq. {eq}`eq:Pmu` gives a relatively simple function, it is difficult to remember how $\mu$ and *k* are placed in the expression (Advice: keep on paying attention to this!).
 From Eq. {eq}`Pmu` it follows that the Poisson probability distribution is determined by only a single parameter $\mu$, the mean of the distribution.
 Figure 2 shows the plot of a Poisson distribution for $\mu=3$.
 It can be
 noticed immediately that the Poisson distribution is not symmetric, a property most easily seen for $\mu\leq 5$.